 Spring Break Away - Ireland

 Injuries are an inherent part of any sport, yet healthcare designed to manage these injuries and conditions differs globally.
 The Ireland & Athletic Healthcare study abroad course is designed to provide students with an opportunity to examine, explore, and engage in athletic healthcare and sports performance in Ireland.
-Students gain an appreciation of how integrated athlete/patient care (injury prevention, injury management, and performance enhancement) can be integrated into a broader community setting.
-In addition to gaining an appreciation for the similarities and differences between athletic training and athletic rehabilitation therapy, students have opportunities to develop an appreciation for Irish history, cultural, politics and religion.
+Students gain an appreciation of how integrated athlete/patient care (injury prevention, injury management, and performance enhancement) can be implemented into a broader community setting.
+In addition to gaining an appreciation for the similarities and differences between athletic training and athletic rehabilitation therapy, students have opportunities to develop an appreciation for Irish history, culture, politics and religion.

 May Away - Australia